CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 ****************************
 Developing Cisco ACI modules
 ****************************
 This is a developer guide for contributing modules to the Cisco ACI-Ansible collection.
-It is for developers who want to contribute code, fixes or new modules to the collection.
-It will walk you through different steps and the expected convention for the contributions.
+It is for developers who want to contribute code, fixes, or new modules to the collection.
+It will walk you through different steps and the expected conventions for contributions.

 For more information about Cisco ACI, look at the :ref:`Cisco ACI user guide <aci_guide>`.